hamzaPixl/qoverExercice/README.md

 Simple exercice for Qover insureTech.

+# Config

-# You have to create a .env file and complete all variable with you information.
+You have to create a .env file and complete all variable with your information.
 A .env.example is given.
 All variable are required.

     PORT=
     JWT_SECRET=